 If you go to a hardware or home improvement store and check out the lighting section, you'll likely find rows and rows of light bulbs to choose from.
-It used to be that if you needed to replace a light bulb, the big decision was the wattage like 40, 60, or 100.
+It used to be that if you needed to replace a light bulb, the big decision was the wattage such as 40, 60, or 100.
 On rare occasions, you might even select a fun, colored light bulb.
 Every household in the country used incandescent light bulbs.

 Stores shelves now have replacement bulbs that say "60-watt equivalent.”
 And the upfront price of these newer bulbs is substantially more than (some cases 10 times) the price of the familiar 60-watt incandescent bulb.

-The U.S. and other countries around the world are phasing out incandescent light bulbs.
+The United States and other countries around the world are phasing out incandescent light bulbs.
 The bulb that Thomas Edison gave to the world was a marvel of its time, however, now there are more efficient, longer-lasting bulbs that conserve energy in your home and that can shine brighter than ever.

 There are a few factors to consider before buying new light bulbs for your home.
 Learn more about LED (light-emitting diode) light bulbs, CFL (compact fluorescent lamp) bulbs, energy efficiency, cost savings, and more.

 At the end of the Bush administration in 2007, Congress passed the Energy Independence and Security Act, which was designed to go into effect in 2011.
 This gave lighting manufacturers time to design and retool bulbs that would be more efficient in American homes.